 “There is a wealth of locations in this area perfect for period drama and particularly the Georgian period where our story is set […] The country houses, Bath and its elegant Regency architecture, [and] even the Somerset coastline all offer a wide range of locations perfect for Sanditon.
 The Bottle Yard Studios are perfectly located to access these locations and they have more to offer.
 Sanditon was always going to require an element of set building, as is often the case with continuing drama productions of this size.
 The construction and studio spaces at the Bottle Yard have made Bristol the obvious place to base film and television production in the area.”

-Screenwriter Andrew Davies – who penned the recent telly versions of War & Peace, Les Misérables and Pride And Prejudice, as well as working on Mr Selfridge – has taken on the task of adapting Austen’s incomplete novel and expanding on the beloved author’s work.
+The task of adapting Austen’s work into scripts will be handled by Andrew Davies, who penned the recent telly versions of War & Peace, Les Misérables and Pride And Prejudice, as well as working on Mr Selfridge.

 “Jane Austen managed to write only a fragment of her last novel before she died – but what a fragment!
 Sanditon tells the story of the transformation of a sleepy fishing village into a fashionable seaside resort, with a spirited young heroine, a couple of entrepreneurial brothers, some dodgy financial dealings, a West Indian heiress, and quite a bit of nude bathing.
 It’s been a privilege and a thrill for me to develop Sanditon into a TV drama for a modern audience.”